Subhransupanda2000/bookstore-application/login-auth/README.md

   }
 ```
-* Checks if the requested URI matches any of the patterns that should bypass authentication.
+* It Checks if the requested URI matches any of the patterns that should bypass authentication.
 If so, the filter chain is continued without performing authentication.
 * If the URI doesn't match the bypass patterns, it tries to set the user context using the setUserContext method.
 If successful, the filter chain is continued.

 ```